My Goodness Kitchen

 If you don't want any heat, just omit the chilli.

-• When I sweat the onions, I also cook one finely chopped carrot and 2 ribs (stalks) of celery, also finely chopped.
+• When I sweat the onions, I also cook one finely chopped carrot and 2 celery stalks, also finely chopped.
 It's a soffritto like in my vegan bolognese recipe.

 • Next, I add finely chopped mushrooms (about a cup) and cook those off before I add the spice mix and the hydrated TVP.